Skip to content

 • 30303- Your Bor service will connect your node to other nodes Bor service.

-You will first start the Heimdall service.
-Once the Heimdall service syncs, you will start the Bor service.
+First, start the Heimdall service.
+Then, once the Heimdall service syncs, start the Bor service.

-As mentioned earlier, the Heimdall service takes several days to sync from scratch fully.
+The Heimdall service can take several days to sync from scratch fully.

 Alternatively, you can use a maintained snapshot, which will reduce the sync time to a few hours.
 For detailed instructions, see Snapshot Instructions for Heimdall and Bor.